YHarshitha1997/DATA-690-FALL-2022/data690_world_dev/wdx_analysis.md

 - Scatter Plot: Here it shows the comparison between 14 countries.
 Where it shows the GDP per capita with respect to the year 2010.
 <img src = "https://github.com/YHarshitha1997/DATA-690-STATS-FALL-2022/blob/main/data690_world_dev/charts/gdp%20percapita%20scattrerplot(2010).png">

+### Conclusion:
+From this project we will get to know the percentage of the people who remains in the same position even after the increase in the economic growth in various countries from year to year.
+Especially it show the data of the indicator we have selected for this project shows the the proportion of the people percentage of 50 with median income compared to GDP Per capita.